64kramsystem/personal_notes/rust.md

 handle.join().unwrap();
 ```

+Traits:

+- `Send`: types safe to pass by value across threads
+- `Sync`: safe for pass by non-mut reference

 If there are serious problems with lifetimes (eg. recursively passing references), use concurrent toolkits (see concurrency tools section).

 ### Channels: Multiple Producers Single Consumer

 For SPMC, see crate [bus](#channels-single-producer-multiple-consumers-bus), although it can be emulated with multiple channels.

+Channels use optimized strategies, per-usage:

+- if only one object is ever sent, the overhead is minimal
+- if the Sender is cloned, it's switched to a thread-safe strategy
+- regardless, any strategy is a lock-free queue implementation

+The important thing is to make sure not to overload the queue (see below).

 ```rust
 use std::sync::mpsc;